-If we lose our fear of not succeeding, we have a greater possibility to succeed.
+If we can jump out of the grip our fear holds on us, we have a greater possibility to succeed.
 If our expectation of a certain outcome is a driving force and not a limitation, we have a greater possibility to succeed too, as we detach from “I need to succeed.”
 The “need” for success becomes a limitation if we are afraid of not succeeding.
 The frustration a “need” creates in us is not an energy that makes us creative or productive, but rather a block to our energy.
 Expectation is a driving force if we can work towards the outcome of our expectation while being OK the actual outcome expected is not delivered.

 So why do we fear?
 We believe it is the fear of being judged, by others, society and more so, by one’s self.
 We put up criteria for success so that we will be “liked” by others.
 We fear that if we don’t possess a certain amount of money, beauty, power or whatever it might be, we won’t be loved or accepted.
 But honestly, if someone loves us only because we can pay them for it, or because we have a nice title on a business card, or look a certain way, we should probably ask ourselves (and the person) if it is love or some other need.
 What if it is only in our heads?
 Maybe the person says; “I love you” and means it, but we hear other needs behind the words?